apache/predictionio/docs/manual/source/recommendation/reading-custom-events.html.md

 ## Map the Custom Event

- MLlib ALS algorithm uses `Rating` object as input, so it is neccesary to specify the mapping of your custom event to the MLlib's Rating object.
+The ALS algorithm uses `Rating` object as input, so it is necessary to specify the mapping of your custom event to the Rating object.
 You can do so in MyRecommendation/src/main/scala/***DataSource.scala***.

 To map a **like** event to a Rating object with value of 4: